dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 How, you asked?
 This post is exactly that.

-I will show you how you can supercharge your YOLOv5 inference performance running on a consumer CPU. with free and open-source tools from [Neural Magic](https://neuralmagic.com/).
+I will show you how you can supercharge your YOLOv5 inference performance running on a consumer CPU.
+Oh, we'll be using free and open-source tools from [Neural Magic](https://neuralmagic.com/).

 {{< notice tip >}}
 By the end of this post, you will learn how to:

 * Train state-of-the-art YOLOv5 model with your own data.
-* Sparsify the model using SparseML quantization aware aware training loop.
+* Sparsify the model using SparseML quantization aware training loop.
 * Export the sparsified model and run it using the DeepSparse engine at insane speed.

 **P/S**: The end result - YOLOv5 on CPU at 180+ FPS using only 4 cores! 🚀